 Amanda’s inspiration for her work in the sector is her eldest child.
 Livvy, now 19, has an undiagnosed rare disease (awaiting a possible diagnosis from the 100,000 genomes project) and has profound disabilities with intractable epilepsy.

-Amanda is Chair of Governors of a local primary school and a Parent Governor at a local special school.
-She also holds a city-wide position as Parent Governor Representative for the Children, Young People and Skills Committee which is a key strategic group.
-Amanda is also a freelance journalist, having spent over a decade in trade and women’s magazines, most recently as Commissioning Editor of She magazine.
+Amanda has a particular interest in education and is Chair of Governors of a local primary school and a Parent Governor at a local special school.
+She also holds a city-wide position as Parent Governor Representative for the Children, Young People and Skills Committee.